 Having spent some time discussing the feeding habits of bass and how they might differ between species, habitat and season, it’s probably best to discuss how you can use this knowledge in your angling.

-Understanding how bass feed can help you better tailor your lure and line presentations and help you bring in more fish.
+Understanding how bass hunt and feed can help you better tailor your lure and line presentations and help you bring in more fish.
 Knowing that they’re predatory, it makes sense then to always have some kind of lure body or trailer that resembles something living or wounded.
 Even better if you can model it on what’s available and what the bass might be feeding on in the water you’re fishing.

 Possibly the best approach to take is to do some investigation on the area you plan to fish.
 What fish can you visibly see in the water?
 What are other fishermen having success with?
 How are bass most likely to feed given the temperature, conditions and water type?